 A long-term guest is defined in this bill as someone who is not a tenant but who is given permission by a resident to stay in their home for a period longer than 48 hours.
 There have been circumstances where, upon refusal to leave when asked, guests have attempted to establish rights to remain on the premises.
 Under this law, that guest would be guilty of criminal trespass and law enforcement action could be taken.

 HB 146, Partially Filled Prescriptions

-Utah, like many states, is facing an opiate epidemic that has led to hundreds of deaths due to narcotic overdoses.
+Utah, like many states, is facing an opioid epidemic that has led to hundreds of deaths.
 Seventy percent of those who misuse narcotics report obtaining the drugs from family, friends or off the street.
 The practice of illegally obtaining narcotics is commonly referred to as diversion.

 H.B.
-146, Partial Filling of a Schedule II Controlled Substance Prescription, would help reduce diversion by allowing a partial prescription to be filled instead of the full amount by the request of the prescriber or patient.
-A partial fill is considered anything less than the initially prescribed quantity of the controlled substance.
-Subsequent fillings of the original prescription must occur at the pharmacy that originally dispensed the partial fill.
+146, Partial Filling of a Schedule II Controlled Substance Prescription, would help reduce diversion by allowing a partial prescription to be filled instead of the full amount, upon request of the prescriber or patient.
+A partial fill is considered anything less than the initially prescribed quantity.

 Legislative Update: Week #3